Under Pressure... Pest Pressure, That Is

 If you see any new damage, then start back at step one and go through the steps again.

-I generally try the first three steps and see if nature will take care of the issue before I ever consider using spray, even something organic like castile soap.
-If severe cutting and cleaning doesn’t rid the plants of the pest, you can apply a spray or soil treatment, such as diluted castile soap or garlic barrier (an extract of garlic mixed with water and sprayed on plants).
+I generally run through the five steps and see if nature will take care of the issue before I ever consider using a spray, even something organic like Castile soap.
+If severe cutting and cleaning doesn’t rid the plants of the pest, you can apply a spray or soil treatment, such as diluted Castile soap or garlic barrier (an extract of garlic mixed with water and sprayed on plants).
 In extreme pest infestations, you could use Monterey Bt, but if the pest issue is that severe, I typically just remove the affected plants, clean the area, and start again.

 Sounds too good to be true, right?
 Let me explain.